irisnet-ai/irisnet-api-client/README.md

 The `Example Usage` tab gives you some examples on how to integrate the AI prediction to your WordPress site.
 Choose the one that best fits your case and then go from there.

 #### Documentation
 The `Documentation` tab shows you the functionality that is added with this plugin.
-Use the documented mathod calls to add the functionality as required.
+Use the documented method calls to add the functionality as required.

 ### Contributing
 If you want to contribute to our project or have an idea for improvement leave an improvement issue or contact us on [www.irisnet.de](https://www.irisnet.de).